 'And He said unto Jesus, Lord, remember me when thou comest in thy kingdom.'
 The single point which concerns us in this memorable incident is the reference made by the malefactor to our Lord's coming in his kingdom.'
 In whatever way he had come by the knowledge, He recognised in the rejected Prophet by his side the King of Israel, the Son of God.
 He believed that, notwithstanding His rejection and crucifixion by Israel, He would one day 'come again in his kingdom.'
 Marvellous faith in such a man and at such a moment!
 If the thief on the cross had listened to the testimony of Jesus before the high priest, or if he had known what He said to the disciples, that 'some of them should not taste of death till they had seen the Son of man coming in his kingdom,' we could better account for his faith and his prayer.
 At any rate, there could not have been more intelligence and precision in the language of a disciple than in the words of this 'brand plucked out of the fire.'
-What notion the malefactor entertained respecting the time of that coming,-- whether he conceived it to be near or distant, we have no means of knowing; but it is presumable that he thought of it as near.
+What notion the malefactor entertained respecting the time of that we have no means of knowing; but it is presumable that Saviour's words: 'He spoke expressly and primarily of the he thought of it as near.
 A dying man would scarcely pray to be remembered in some distant age, after centuries and millenniums had rolled away.
 In such a crisis it could only be the imminent, or the immediate, that could be in his thoughts.
 One thing seems certain: the most incredible of all interpretations is that which would represent his prayer as still unanswered, and the coming' of which he spoke as still among the events of an unknown futurity.
+The Apostolic Commission Matthew 28: 19 'Go ye therefore, and teach all [the] nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost.
+Teaching them to observe all things whatsoever I have commanded you; and, lo, I am with you always, even unto the end of the age.'
+'And he said unto them, Go ye into all the world, and preach the gospel to every creature.